vmware-tanzu/velero/site/content/docs/v1.6/restic.md

 kubectl get pods -n velero
 ```

-Does your restic repository exist, and is it ready?
+Does your Restic repository exist, and is it ready?

 ```bash
 velero restic repo get